jakob-bagterp/browserist/docs/user-guide/download-files.md

     file_path = browser.click.download_and_get_file_path("//xpath/to/button")
 ```

 The return type is `Path` from the standard [`pathlib`](https://docs.python.org/3/library/pathlib.html) library, and so you can easily get the file name or absolute path.
-Example:
+For instance:

 ```python title="" linenums="6"
     print("File name:", file_path.name)